dmf444/CSCB58-Final_Project/README.md

    * Test2-SimpleTrack

       Take the RAM from TEST1 and see if it can be loaded into a shifter, and moved accordingly.
+   * Test3-LEDHero

+      This is one RAM track loading properly into it's shifters, then shifting down the line.
+Using KEY[3], you can actually hit the button and accumulate a score.
+It's rather difficult, and takes practice (and the "good" DE2-115 board!).
+   * Test4-4RAMShifts

+      Removed the LED function from Test3, and added 3 more RAM blocks, 3 more 8bit shifter and a more complex add score system.
+Rather close in comparison to the last test, but now can function as a 4-track guitar hero.
    * VGA-Tests

       All the code for the VGA display to function. gameTest.v is the root file.